 To undertake this trip on seven days in Split on your own you should consult indications how to get to Hvar island, Brac island (the one nearest to Podstrana) or small Solta island.
-You can find all ferry and catamaran schedule on this page, but new 2018 timetable will be updated in a month or two.

 After the day on Central Dalmatia islands, it’s time to spend a more relaxing day in the vicinity of Podstrana.

 When just sunbathing and swimming is no longer enough, some Croatia adrenaline adventures can enhance your holidays in Croatia.
 Lot of people like to include at least one of outdoor adventures on their vacation.